eoinkelly/notes/databases/postgresql/performance-monitoring.md

 # Seeing the exact command being executed by each server process in the cluster right now

-it can be done, how ???
+It can be done.
+See 000-debugging-run-sheet.md

 # Statistics collector

-* a sub-system that
+A sub-system that

 1. collects
 2. reports

-information about server activity
+information about server activity.

 counts

 * access to tables in disk block terms
 * access to tables in row terms
 * access to indexes in disk block terms